MoaazMoustafa/Bit68-Task/README.md

 - If there is anything wrong happens the response will be the error that happend

 ### accounts/login/
+- You have to enter your username and password
 - The response will be the token of the loged in user

 ### product/list/